A Balochi story by Munir Ahmed Badini translated by Fazal Baloch

 Thus, after the heavy rain, I was hopeful that this torrent would wash off everything even our grief and sorrows.

 Initially the clouds remained suspended in the sky for two days.
-First it drizzled lightly but soon the rain gained momentum and relentlessly poured down for seven days and nights at stretch.
+First it drizzled lightly but soon the rain gained momentum and relentlessly poured down for seven days and nights at a stretch.
 Water flooded the land.

 My father along with other farmers went to the fields to protect the crops and yield from the flood while my mother held the Holy Quran in her hands and sought God’s mercy.
 I was happy to see that she too had finally succeeded to get over the shock.
 I thought life was finally back to its routine.
 At the same time, I feared that this heavy rain would lead to unimaginable losses.
-But, as of yet, I was not able to forget my brother.
+But, as of then, I was not able to forget my brother.
 Despite this heavy rain and flood, his memory continued to haunt me.